How To Make Sure Your Remote Team Is Happy And Productive

 As a remote marketing team manager:

-• Define deadlines by time zone as to avoid misinterpretation;
+- Define deadlines by time zone to avoid misinterpretation;

 3. Equip your team with the right tools

 A remote team is only as effective as the tools you equip them with.
-Productivity and communication apps are the obvious choices, but what many teams disregard is their cyber safety.
+Productivity and communication apps are the obvious choices, but incorporating equipment deployment tools alongside cybersecurity measures ensures seamless operations and enhanced team efficiency.

 Cyber attacks happen on marketing firms and teams of all sizes, stealing everything from client data to confidential business information.
 To enhance security measures, incorporating Windows remote desktop monitoring software can provide additional protection, especially for teams working remotely and remote desktops for IT support.
 Malware, IP address hacks, and phishing pose the biggest threat to your team.